cysouw/diathesis/text/c09_adverbials.md

 ### [ NA– | NpA ] *fest‑* Object exchange {#sec:adverbial-fest}

 This diathesis is yet another kind of object exchange, namely a ~~joined meronym~~.
-This is basically the reversal of the 'filled holonym' object exchange in [@sec:adverbial-applicative-voll].
+This is basically the reversal of the filled-holonym object exchange in [@sec:adverbial-applicative-voll].
 This diathesis applies to verbs of connection.
 After the diathesis the new accusative object is a component part ('meronym') that is attached to the old accusative object ('holonym').
 For example, the verb *nähen* 'to sew' takes an accusative object in the role of 'sewee' (i.e. the thing that is being sewn together).
 However, there is a resultative diathesis *festnähen* 'to attach by sewing' [@next b] that produces a sentence in which the accusative encodes another role, namely the attached object (here *Knopf* 'button') that is joined to something else by sewing (here *Hose* 'trousers').
-This attachment location is marked by an *an, in* or *auf* prepositional phrase, and it is optional [@next c].
-This joined-meronym diathesis is similar to the diatheses discussed in [@sec:prepositions-partitive-free] and [-@sec:preverb-applicative-in-antipassive].
+This attachment location is marked by an *an* or *in* prepositional phrase, and it is optional [@next c].
+This joined-meronym diathesis is similar to the diatheses discussed in [@sec:prepositions-partitive-free; @sec:preverb-applicative-in-antipassive].

 ::: ex
 - Er näht eine Hose.